 - Intervention timing is deemed a low-reliability construct, unsuitable for single-annotator optimization.

-From source RSS / original summaryarXiv:2606.
+From the original publisher, up to about 700 charactersarXiv:2606.
 04296v1 Announce Type: new Abstract: As autonomous AI agents move from conversational systems to long-horizon software execution, runtime safety layers that decide when to interrupt an agent have become essential.

-We study this timing problem using a continuous 18-dimensional affective-dynamics engine (HEART) as a diagnostic probe, evaluating four intervention trigger families - absolute state thresholds, composite state-action patterns, regex reasoning-feature extraction, and zero-shot LLM-as-judge - against human-annotated intervention points on SWE-bench-Verified debugging traces.
-We report three findings.
+We study this timing problem using a continuous 18-dimensional affective-dynamics engine (HEART) as a diagnostic probe, evaluating four intervention trigger families - absolute state thresholds, composite state-action patterns, regex reasoning-feature extraction, and zero-shot -as-judge - against human-annotated intervention points on -Verified debugging traces.
+We report three findings. …

 Want this in your inbox every morning?